tboddyspargo/go-fetch-points/README.md

 # Logging

-By default the application will log to the same folder where the application is located into a file named with the current date in the format: `fetch-points_yyyy-mm-dd.log`.
+By default the application will log to stdout and stderr as well as to a file in same folder where the application is located using the following file naming convention: `fetch-points_yyyy-mm-dd.log`.

 These log messages can be used for debugging purposes, but can also be aggregated/collected and reviewed for incident response and performance monitoring.

 # TODO

-1. Consider having `/spend` simply add new transactions.
+- [x] Consider having `/spend` simply add new transactions.
 This would require creating a separate mechanism for preventing us from having to analyze the full history of transactions all the time.
-1. Backfill tests to better capture behavior.
+- [x] Backfill tests to better capture behavior.
 Include negative test cases.
-1. Reduce unnecessary data translations (`[]Transactions` -> `PayerTotal(map[string]int32)` -> `[]PayerBalance`) to improve performance.
+- [ ] Consider using a pre-existing API library for go to reduce customized solutions.
-1. Consider using a pre-existing API library for go to reduce customized solutions.
+- [ ] Make sure to only export constants, variables, and functions that we intend/need to expose.
-1. Make sure to only export constants, variables, and functions that we intend/need to expose.
+- [x] Separate methods into separate packages. `fetch` for main server setup, `fetch/handler` for route handling logic, `fetch/points` for data retrieval, manipulation, and types.
-1. Separate methods into separate packages. `fetch-points` for main route handling logic, `fetch-points/data` for data retrieval, manipulation, and types.
+- [x] Provide command line argument options for `--logdir` and `--port`.
-1. Provide command line argument options for `--logdir` and `--port`.
+- [x] Appropriately handle missing attributes or extraneous attributes in the request body for each route.
-1. Appropriately handle missing attributes or extraneous attributes in the request body for each route.
+- [x] Compile documentation using `godoc` to avoid repetition.
-1. Compile documentation using `godoc` to avoid repetition.
+- [ ] Migrate to goreadme to avoid duplicative documentation.